assassinsgreed/Complete-Fire-Red-Upgrade/README.md

 ### Trainer Tables & Palette Swapper Feature Branch
 This fork makes use of feature branches from Stevebel's fork for dynamically inserting trainers and overworld palettes.

+This fork also pulls in DPE and the Continue Screen Icon branch of the [FireGold repo](https://github.com/BluRosie/firegold-code/tree/continue-screen-icons).
+If either of these are not used, the corresponding lines in `./automation/BuildTest.py` need to be commented out.

 To use some personal tools which apply ips patches at the time of compilation, you will also need to install docopt: `pip install docopt`.

 ## What is this?